 - Salicylic acid: an oil-soluble beta hydroxy acid that excels at clearing out pores to diminish blackheads and whiteheads.
-Try Salicylic Acid Cleanser, Salicylic Acid Spot Treatment, Spot Check Acne Patches, and Salicylic Acid Body Spray.
+Try Salicylic Acid Cleanser, Salicylic Acid Spot Treatment, Salicylic Acid Pimple Patches, and Salicylic Acid Body Spray.

 - Glycolic acid: an alpha hydroxy acid and potent keratolytic that weakens the bonds holding dead cells together.
-Try Resurfacing Acne Swipes and Glycolic Acid Body Scrub.
+Try AHA/BHA Swipes and Glycolic Acid Body Scrub.

 Inflammatory acne is best treated with antimicrobial ingredients that can help tame the immune response as well.
 Two of the most effective are:

 - Benzoyl peroxide: kills C. acnes and calms inflammation.
-Find it in BP Lotion, BP Body Wash, and BP Spot Treatment.
+Find it in Benzoyl Peroxide Acne Lotion, BP Body Wash, and BP Acne Spot Treatment.